GuilhermeFranciscoPereira/Eventos_Fatec_Itu-Front-End/README.en.md

             - `readme:` Folder that will store our photos to use in the documentation ( README )

 - `./src/app:` This is a Next project.
 If you don't have any knowledge of Next, look up "App Router Next" to learn more about the project and its folder and route structure!
 Within the app, we have:
+    - `global.css:` Global styling, imported into our layout.tsx to pass throughout the application
     - `layout.tsx:` Imports global styles and fonts, sets metadata (such as title and description), and encapsulates the application.
-    - `global.css:` Global styling, imported into our layout.tsx to pass throughout the application
+    - `loading.tsx:` This is a special Next.js component to display something loading during data fetch or route change, to show this to the user we insert our Loader component.
     - `(pages):` Contains all of our application routes, but remember, whenever they're inside parent folders, that folder won't be recognized as a route!
 Our pages:
         - `(public)`:
         - Everything inside this folder is our public route pages, which users can access even without being logged in.
 Here we have: